Alina Korneeva: 2024: Major debut and first win, WTA Tour doubles final

 In the last round of qualifying at the Australian Open, Korneeva defeated Anna Bondár in straight sets to qualify for the main draw, making her major debut.
-She defeated Sara Sorribes Tormo in the first round, before losing in the second round to tenth-seed Beatriz Haddad Maia.
+She defeated Sara Sorribes Tormo in the first round, before losing in the second to tenth-seed Beatriz Haddad Maia.

 At the Jasmin Open, Korneeva reached her first career final in doubles, partnering Anastasia Zakharova.
 They lost to Anna Blinkova and Mayar Sherif, in three sets.

-Partnering Polina Kudermetova, she was runner-up in the doubles at the WTA 125 Abierto Tampico, losing to Carmen Corley and Rebecca Marino in the final.
+Partnering Polina Kudermetova, she ended runner-up at the WTA 125 Abierto Tampico, losing the final to Carmen Corley and Rebecca Marino.

 Korneeva reached her first WTA Tour singles semifinal at the Mérida Open with wins over Alycia Parks, fifth seed Anna Blinkova and Sara Sorribes Tormo.
 She lost in the last four to Zeynep Sönmez.

+2025: Three ITF Tour titles

+In July, Korneeva reached the final of the W100 Figueira da Foz Open which she lost to Maria Timofeeva.
+Nonetheless, she re-entered top 200 in the WTA rankings.
+She then won the titles of W50 Leira and W50 Evora events in Portugal back-to-back in September to reach world No. 156.
+Korneeva also won the title of the W75 Slovak Open, defeating Lucie Havlíčková in the final.

+She then qualified for the main draw of Guangzhou, before losing to sixth seed Yulia Putintseva in the first round.

+2026: First WTA 125 title, Wimbledon debut and WTA 1000 breakthrough

+Korneeva started the year winning the title at the W75 event in Manama, Bahrain beating Fiona Ferro in the final, in straight sets.

+In February 2026, Korneeva won her first WTA 125 title at the Oeiras Indoors defeating Darja Vidmanova in the final.

+She defeated Lilli Tagger to qualify for the Italian Open for her first WTA 1000 at Rome.
+Korneeva secured her spot in the main draw at the 2026 French Open for the first time when she defeated Julia Riera in straight sets, in the final round of qualifying on 21 May 2026.
+She registered her second major win in the first round beating Elisabetta Cocciaretto, in straight sets.
+She lost to compatriot Anna Kalinskaya in the next round but climbed 21 spots after this performance, making her top-100 debut at No. 96, on 8 June 2026.
+She defeated Fiona Crawley in straight sets to make her debut at Wimbledon.